Colombia's soccer federation president and son among 27 arrested in chaos at Copa America final

 There appeared to be significant damage to the venue as a result.
 Video and images posted to social media showed the shattered side railings of an escalator inside the stadium, with shoes, soda cans, reading glasses and articles of clothing left behind.
 Security railings at a checkpoint in the southwest entrance to the stadium were bent over as thousands of people, including crying children, pushed against them.

-The department said over 800 law enforcement officers were at the event.
+Adelman said organizers should have learned from the 2021 Euro Cup final at London’s Wembley Stadium, where ticketless England fans forced their way inside for their team’s match with Italy.
+The melee injured 19 police officers and resulted in 53 arrests.
+In 1989, 97 people were fatally crushed at a major English match when fans forced their way into the stadium.

+“Unfortunately, international soccer matches have been marked by this sort of aggressive supporter behavior,” Adelman said.
+“This behavior is not desirable, it’s not good, but it is reasonably foreseeable. ...
+They needed to plan for the crowd they were likely to have, not the crowd they wished they had.”

-Associated Press writers Terry Spencer and Gisela Salomon contributed to this report.
+Associated Press writers Terry Spencer, Astrid Suarez and Gisela Salomon contributed to this report.

 AP soccer: https://apnews.com/hub/soccer